Share this article

 a long haired tabby cat lying down with a new born kitten nestled next to her neck

 A queen expecting her first litter of kittens is an exciting moment for the whole family.
-But, being a pet parent to a soon-to-be-parent can raise lots of questions and concerns about what’s ‘normal’.
+But, being a pet parent to a soon-to-be-parent can raise a few questions and concerns about what’s ‘normal’.
 You want to make sure you’re as prepared as possible and know what to expect on the big day.

 What is the average number of kittens in a first litter?